Alexander Hardt is a business agility coach with over 20 years of experience with Scrum.

 How could you scale training?
-If there’s a training method you created, you could have coaches on your team who use the method.
-This way, it’s easier to find clients – in particular, smaller companies.
+If there’s a signature method you created, you could have coaches on your team who use the method.
+This way, it’s easier to find your dream clients.

 Even as an individual, it’s difficult to change your behavior.
-You could imagine what it’s like on the organizational level.
+You can imagine what it’s like on the organizational level.